issalig/OpenVideoModulator/README.md

-#WARNING: PCB IS NOT VALIDATED!!!
+# WARNING: PCB IS NOT VALIDATED!!!

 # OpenVideoModulator
 OpenVideoModulator is an Open Hardware adapter that converts an RGB video signal to Composite and S-Video.

-This is a fork of https://github.com/SukkoPera/OpenVideoModulator with independent RCA and SVideo connector as well as a pin header.
+This is a fork of https://github.com/SukkoPera/OpenVideoModulator with independent RCA and SVideo connector as well as a pin header for output signals.

 ![Board](https://raw.githubusercontent.com/issalig/OpenVideoModulator/master/img/render-top.png)

 ## Summary